dev-bootcamp-2019/final-project-tsheltonking/README.md

   - Create at least 5 tests for the smart contract.
   - Include a document called design_pattern_desicions.md that explains choice to use present design patterns.
   - Include a document called avoiding_common_attacks.md that explains measures taken to ensure contracts are not susceptible to common attacks.
+  - If your project does not require a library or an EthPM package, demonstrate how you would do that in a contract called LibraryDemo.sol

 ### To Do